2. Attachment and Trust Instead Of Goodies

 These include, for example:

-• Basic training: Foot, Sit, Drop, Stay, Work without leash, etc.
+• Basic training: Foot, Sit, Drop, Stay, work without leash, etc.

 • Advanced training: Retrieving, tracking, area search, agility etc.